wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 = WCK PRO =
   The [WCK PRO version](http://www.cozmoslabs.com/wordpress-creation-kit/) offers:

-* Swift Templates - Build your front-end templates directly from the WordPress admin UI, without writing any PHP code
+* **Swift Templates** - Build your front-end templates directly from the WordPress admin UI, without writing any PHP code.
+Easily display registered custom post types, custom fields and taxonomies in your current theme.
 * Front-end Posting - form builder for content creation and editing
 * Options Page Creator - create option pages for your theme or your plugin
 * More field types: Date-picker, Country Select, User Select, CPT Select